Haskeeb265/obsidian-vault/1 - Rough Notes/Defensive Security Intro (TryHackMe).md

 Incident response is the methodology which is to be followed when an *incident* occurs.
 The aim is to reduce the damage and recover in as little time as possible.

+Here are the 4 major phases of incident response:
+1. Preparation
+2. Detection and Analysis